djalbat/reaction/README.md

 ## Reverse Engineering React

-There is now a series of complementary videos:
+There is a series of complementary videos:

 **[Reverse Engineering React](https://vimeo.com/album/3930691)**